 What is Special About a Small School?

-With the absence of a focus on standardization, teens are able to find their way at their own pace.
+With the absence of a focus on standardization, small schools are able to more effectively facilitate individual teen learning.
+Students can find their way at their own pace.
 They learn what their strengths are and how to build on those strengths in developing an identity within which they are comfortable and can succeed.
 Research has shown that a small school environment, with invested faculty, successfully supports positive growth in teens.
 Healthy community – where teens can thrive - is possible where empathy is fostered and inclusion is celebrated.
 It's not magic, but the positive growth you see in your own teen might make it seem so.